-Otherwise the residual acetylene will be treated via another authorised method.
-Reference should be made to IGC Document Doc 30/04 - Disposal of Gases code of practice.
-Acetylene is considered a volatile organic compound (VOC) as well as its flammable properties and as such there may be restrictions on venting.
+Otherwise the residual acetylene may be treated via another authorised method.
+Reference should be made to AIGA document 083 Disposal of gases code of practice [4].
+Acetylene is considered to be a volatile organic compound (VOC) as well as its flammable properties and as such there can be restrictions on venting.

 Weigh the cylinder and compare with the tare weight to ensure the cylinder is virtually empty of gas.
 A difference in the weight is not always an indication of the presence or absence of gas in the cylinder.
-Other relevant factors such as possible excess or loss of solvent, external corrosion or contamination with water need to be considered.
+Other relevant factors such as possible excess or loss of solvent, external corrosion or contamination with water need to be assessed.

 The remaining gas in the cylinder should then be discharged to equalise the cylinder pressure with atmospheric pressure.
 The most convenient and economical method is to dilute the waste gas into the air to a harmless concentration.
-This must be carried out in a responsible manner to ensure no hazardous conditions are created, legislative requirements are met and there is no risk of damage to the environment.
+This shall be carried out in a responsible manner to ensure no hazardous conditions are created, legislative requirements are met and there is no risk of damage to the environment.